Mamook Tokatee

 CDP is proud to partner with these organizations that are critical team members and who share our mission of enhancing the quality of life for the communities in which we work.

-The Family Center’s mission is “to enhance the diverse strengths of our youth and families in partnership with the community through cultural identity and education.”
+NAYA is a culturally-specific organization that has served the Native American community in Portland since 1974.
+Located a mile and a half from the project, the NAYA Family Center strives to fulfill its mission: “to enhance the diverse strengths of our youth and families in partnership with the community through cultural identity and education.”
 As an urban Indian agency, NAYA Family Center directly serves over 2,300 people from over 380 tribal backgrounds annually, through housing work, child welfare and family self-sufficiency programs, workforce training, and other efforts.